You and the Flu

 • Confusion

-• Bluish or gray skin (You may notice it around your lips first.)
+• Bluish or gray skin (you may notice it around your lips first)

 Looking for More Information on Other Conditions?

-Click the button below to learn more about other conditions and ways to improve your health.
+Click the button below to learn about more ways to improve your health.